This post may contain affiliate links. For more information, please read my disclosure policy.

 The dialectic discussions lead kids to draw connections between events.
 They understand what’s going on in history and why.

-But the rhetoric discussion questions take history one step farther.
+But the rhetoric discussion questions take history one step further.
 Kids aren’t just asked to draw connections between events, they’re also asked to analyze the events.

 4. Awesome Teacher’s Notes

 As a working homeschool mom, I don’t have a huge amount of time on my hands.
 Certainly not enough to keep up with my high school teenagers’ weekly readings!

 So Tapestry of Grace provides extensive Teacher’s Notes to give a brief background of what we’re studying each week.
 I learn about the historical background, a brief biography of major figures, geography, fine arts, and literature.
 Even government and philosophy studies are provided!

 I read through the notes to prepare me for the weekly discussion.
 I use the notes to grab the information I need to plan our morning time.